kushv818/embedded-onboarding/section-02/README.md

 ### Stack Frames

+Every _routine_ creates a stack frame on stack memory.
+That

+From Wikipedia:

+> In computer science, a subroutine (also called procedure, function, routine, method, or subprogram) is a portion of code within a larger program that performs a specific task and is relatively independent of the remaining code.

+A routine is nothing but a sequence of code, intended for the execution of user programs and input/output operations.
+It can range from a subroutine, co-routine to a function.
+It is called repeatedly by other codes, during the execution of a program.

 Because stack space is EXTREMELY limited on microcntrollers, we do not use recursion (I have probably said this before, but you get to hear it again).

 ## 4. Interrupts and Execution